-There is a standard to which new trademarks are held:
+There is a standard to which all new trademarks are held:

 Likelihood of Confusion

 If the mark on an application might cause consumers to confuse the applied-for mark with an existing trademark, the United States Patent and Trademark Office will reject the application.
 So not only do you have to look for exact matches of your mark, but you also have to look out for marks that could be considered “confusingly similar”.

 That’s why a trademark attorney can provide invaluable assistance.
 While anyone can search Google and the Trademark Electronic Search System (TESS) for free, an attorney provides two distinct advantages: